Revisiting Phase Stability and Superconductivity in Ca-H Superhydrides with Anharmonic Effects: 1. Introduction

 Recently, more refined structural predictions have revealed a new cubic phase, Ca$_8$H$_{46}$\cite{Ca8H46-Miao,Ca8H46-An}, which adopts the type-I clathrate structure initially synthesized in Ba$_8$Si$_{46}$\cite{Ba8Si46}.
 With the inclusion of Ca$_8$H$_{46}$ in the Ca–H phase diagram, this phase becomes thermodynamically stable, whereas CaH$_6$ becomes metastable.
 The calculated $T_\mathrm{c}$ is also close to the experimental results.
 Moreover, hydrogen vacancy structures (such as Ca$_8$H$_{45}$ and Ca$_8$H$_{44}$) lead to structural distortions and a significant reduction in $T_\mathrm{c}$, consistent with the experimentally observed trend of $T_\mathrm{c}$ suppression upon decompression.
 These observations imply that Ca$_8$H$_{46-\delta}$ may also be present among the synthesized phases.
 Therefore, determining the temperature–pressure stability ranges of these candidate superconducting phases is a great topic.

 We employed machine learning potential based large-scale calculations to construct a temperature–pressure phase diagram of the Ca–H system that includes anharmonic effects, and identified the stability regions of potentially superconducting phases.
-Further experimental studies also discover the predicted structures Ca$_8$H$_{46-\delta}$ by tuning the laser heating temperature.
 The results show that Ca$_8$H$_{46-\delta}$ is thermodynamically stable at 0~K, while CaH$_6$ becomes stable at high temperatures ($\sim$ 500~K).
 A reduction in hydrogen content significantly suppresses superconductivity in both CaH$_{6-\delta}$ and Ca$_8$H$_{46-\delta}$, which accounts for the observed decrease of $T_\mathrm{c}$ upon decompression.
-Guided by theoretical predictions, we successfully synthesized Ca$_8$H$_{46-\delta}$ at 167~GPa under low-temperature conditions.
-This work not only clarifies the structural origin of superconductivity under different experimental conditions, but also highlights the critical role of lattice anharmonicity in hydrogen-rich superconductors.
-The established framework provides a consistent explanation for the experimental observations in the Ca–H system and offers theoretical guidance for the future design of stable high-$T_\mathrm{c}$ hydride materials.
+This work not only clarifies the structural origin of superconductivity under different conditions, but also highlights the critical role of lattice anharmonicity in hydrogen-rich superconductors.
+The established framework provides a consistent explanation for the theoretical and experimental in the Ca–H system and offers theoretical guidance for the future design of stable high-$T_\mathrm{c}$ hydride materials.